rezacsedu/cash_liquidity_forecasting/README.md

 # Cash Liquidity Forecasting
 <div align="justify">
 Suppose there are 100 bank accounts for a group of companies out of 100 business units and a central account.
 Now let's say those individual accounts that receive variable cash amounts daily (e.g., from stores or other businesses) will deposit the net cash (net cash inflow) into a central account (e.g., after paying out salaries for employees (cash outflow), service charges, and other depreciation costs).
-Also, since those 100 accounts might be within a country or spread across several countries, let's say the central account will have all the liquid money in US Dollars.
+Also, since those 100 accounts might be within a country or spread across several countries, e.g., the central account will have all the liquid money in US Dollars.
 How can we model this situation as a cash or liquidity forecasting problem such that we can forecast how much liquid cash will still be in their individual or central account so that the organization can make intelligent decisions about investing the liquid money in profitable businesses?
 This is crucial because, otherwise that money will just be sitting idle.
   </div>

 ## Time series forecasting: standard Python libraries vs. PySpark